-- you must live in the Halifax Regional Municipality
+1. You must live in the Halifax Regional Municipality.

 In order to apply, applicants must:

-- complete, in full, the Affordable Access program application
+1. Complete, in full, the Affordable Access program application.

-- provide a copy of 2019’s Notice of Assessment or Proof of Income Statement (Option ‘C’) from the Canada Revenue Agency (Revenue Canada requires 10 business days to process a Notice of Assessment request; alternatively, you may obtain a copy of your own notice of assessment online).
+2. Provide a copy of your 2019 Notice of Assessment or Proof of Income Statement (Option ‘C’) from the Canada Revenue Agency for each adult member of your household.
+Full-time adult students are not required to submit a Notice of Assessment or Proof of Income.

-- provide your Canada Revenue Statement of Business or Rental Activities, as well as your personal income tax Notice of Assessment if you are self-employed
+3. If you are self-employed, provide your Canada Revenue Statement of Business or Rental Activities, as well as your personal income tax Notice of Assessment.

 Household income includes: